fridgemagnet3/modbus-solis5g/README.md

 ![20241103_180441](https://github.com/user-attachments/assets/29c87abe-2c4b-43d1-8a9e-ae0e4fc55c1a)

-The second part replaces this with a ESP32 microcontroller, powered of the 5V supply that connects to the logger.
+The second part replaces this with an ESP32 microcontroller, powered of the 5V supply from the inverter.

 ![20250301_170933](https://github.com/user-attachments/assets/4aea6824-fb2a-4ca0-a5db-8a98bb198143)